nwrenger/gluer/README.md

 Note: This crate is in an early stage and may not work in all cases.
 Please open an issue if you encounter any problems!

-- Define routing and api generation as outlined in [How to use](#how-to-use).
+- Define routing and API generation as outlined in [How to use](#how-to-use).
-- Infer input and output types of functions (currently supports only `Json<...>` for inputs, not `Path<...>` and others).
+- Infer input and output types of functions.
+- Support `axum`'s types completely.
 - Convert Rust structs to TypeScript interfaces.
-- Generate a TypeScript file with functions and data types.
+- Generate a TypeScript file with:
-- The generated TypeScript file does not depend on any external TypeScript libraries.
+  - Functions
+  - Data types as Interfaces
+- Using no extra dependencies in the generated TypeScript file.

 ## How to use